pkafel/json-diff/README.md

 # Json diff library
 Pure Javascript library for comparing two Jsons.
-Right now it return only boolean value tell if two Jsons are equal however in the nearest future you should expect much more !
+As an output returns well define structure so you can always use it to present JSON diff in whatever way you like.

 ## How to run unit tests
 It is super simple !
 Just open `test/SpecRunner.html.jst` in your browser !